Meta (Facebook): Software Engineer Levels

 Meta Stock Options Vesting Schedule

-Meta offers Stock Option whch are called Restricted Stock Units (RSU), these are treated as cash compensation.
+Meta offers Stock Options called Restricted Stock Units (RSU); these are treated as cash compensation.
 For the RSU component, if the vesting schedule is over four years with a one-year cliff, the employee must stay with the company for at least one year to receive the first 25% ($40,000) of their RSUs.
 After the cliff, the remaining RSUs typically vest monthly or quarterly over the next three years.

 This compensation structure is designed to be competitive, reward employees for contributing to the company’s success, and incentivize long-term employment.
 However, the exact figures can vary based on many factors, including negotiation, the company’s stock price, and more.